Why are asphalt shingles right for my new roof?Published on Tuesday July 26, 2016

 Want asphalt shingles on your roof replacement?

 Asphalt shingles are an important component of an affordable roof replacement.
 Long Roofing specializes in asphalt shingle replacement and installation using CertainTeed roofing products and installation.
-For more information or a free quote, contact us today.
+For more information or a free estimate, contact us today.

 When you need a new roof, call Long Roofing at (800) 417-5664 or contact us online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.